 REVIEW PASSOVER CUSTOMS . . .
 At the meeting of the Temple Menorah Sisterhood on Monday at the temple, a Seder table was set in preparation for the celebration of Passover next week.
 Discussing the Seder plate and the food relative to the Seder are, from left, Mmes.
-Philip

-Weinstein, seated, Fannie Miller, Sidney Ladenson, standing, and Albert Stock, displaying the Seder plate.
+Philip Weinstein, seated, Fannie Miller, Sidney Ladenson, standing, and Albert Stock, displaying the Seder plate.
 On the table are the wine goblets, representing joy, with an added goblet known as the "Elijah Cup."
 (Herald Photos)

-CHILDREN PARTICIPATE . . .
+CHII-DREN PARTICIPATE . . .
 During the traditional Passover Seder, an age-old custom is the hiding of the Afikomen.
 The children look for the afikomen which is shared with the family to close the ceremony.
 Here Barry Spanier, 5, shows the afikomen to his mother, Mrs. Bernard Spanier.

 SYMBOLIC FOODS . . .
-Mrs. Nan Satton, chairman of the Temple Menorah's Senior Sisterhood, displays a Seder plate filled with charoset, moror, a hardbolled egg, lamb bone, and horseradish root.
+Mrs. Nan Satton, chairman of the Temple Menorah's Senior Sisterhood, displays a Seder plate filled with charoset, moror, a hardboiled egg, lamb bone, and horseradish root.
 Each food is symbolic of the persecution of the Jews prior to their deliverance.

-Local Women Give Passover Dessert Recipes

-for the Passover festival, to be celebrated by Jews begin-ning Monday and continuing for eight days.
-No leavened bread or other grain products may be eaten, so the house-wife faces a challenge in meal while faces a challenge in mean planning.
-Traditional recipes, passed on from generation to generation, are favorites for the holidays, as are new inno-vations by creative cooks.
-Several Passover dessert reci-pes have been contributed by members of the Temple Memembers of the Temple Me-norah Sisterhood.
+Local Women Give Passover Dessert Recipes for the Passover festival, to be celebrated by Jews begin-ning Monday and continuing for eight days.
+No leavened bread or other grain products may be eaten, so the house-wife faces a challenge in meal planning.
+Traditional recipes, passed on from generation to generation, are favorites for the holidays, as are new inno-vations, by creative cooks. vations by creative cooks.
+Several Passover dessert reci-pes have been contributed by members of the Temple Menorah Sisterhood. norah Sisterhood.